digitalrebar/provision/doc/install.rst

 Extract the RackN UX files into a directory named `ux` at the same level as the `drp-data` directory.
 The account running your `dr-server` must have read permission for this directory.

 It is OK to use a different directory - the different directory can be specified with the `--local-ui` command line option for dr-provision.
 The option specifies the directory containing the UX files.
 If the path is relative, it will be assumed to be relative to the `data-root` option.
+NOTE: The directory specified in `--local-ui` is the directory where you places the files with `public` appended.  e.g. `cool-ux/public`.

 Running the UX from DRP